 Do you have a sourdough starter?
 This is a great place to use my sourdough cinnamon roll recipe, but hey, pick your own poison.
-I also have coffee rolls and lemon poppy seed sweet rolls if you want to make these mummy cinnamon rolls something extra special!
+I also have traditional homemade cinnamon rolls (a small batch version as well as a mini cinnamon roll recipe!), coffee rolls and lemon poppy seed sweet rolls if you want to make these mummy cinnamon rolls something extra special!

 BAKE THE ROLLS

 Before turning your rolls into mummies, you have to bake them.
 Bake as instructed on the package or in the recipe of your choice.